THE TRAVELLING HISTORIAN -- EASTER ISLAND

 photo by G. Wilson

-An Early Moai Statue - later Moai had long ears and long fingers
+An Early moai Statue - later moai had long ears and long fingers

 photo by B. Wilson

-Moai Jay Jaw
+moai Jay Jaw

 photo by G. Wilson

-Moai Named Nixon
+A moai Named Nixon

 photo by G. Wilson